Just like a clean physical workspace can help you focus and be more productive, so can a clean digital environment.

-Note #1: I use a PC (rather than Mac), which means I can open up the actual box and clean things inside.
-I wouldn't do this if I had a Mac.
+Note #1: I use a desktop PC for my heavy lifting 2D and 3D motion design work, which means I can open up the actual box and clean things inside.

 Note #2: Since I format my computer, I don't really need to clean up my desktop and downloads folder first.
 But doing so helps me make sure I'm not forgetting to backup anything important.

 8. Monthly payments

 Recurring monthly costs adds up and can result in a significant chunk of money each month.

 I mentioned paying for cloud services on a monthly basis, but that's not the only service I pay for monthly.

 My current monthly / yearly list includes things such as: